joerivanveen/each-domain-a-page/readme.md

 2. in your hosting environment the extra domain must point to the WordPress directory, this is called domain alias, virtual hosting, domain mapping, multidomain or something similar

-3. create a page or post with a slug `example-com`
+3. create a page or post with a slug `customwordpressplugin-com`

 If your WordPress sits in the root of your main domain, you are done.
 Visit your ‘www.customwordpressplugin.com’ domain to see it work.

-@since 1.4: When you use child pages, e.g. a page with slug `child-page` is a child of `example-com`, you can visit ‘www.customwordpressplugin.com/child-page ’ to see the child page.
+@since 1.4: When you use child pages, e.g. a page with slug `child-page` is a child of `customwordpressplugin-com`, you can visit ‘www.customwordpressplugin.com/child-page ’ to see the child page.

 ### WordPress is installed in a subfolder